oh-jinwoo94/gkm-align/README.md

 ## Whole-genome Alignment and Mapping

 > **NOTE:**
-> The pipeline described in this section performs whole-genome alignment limited to human-mouse syntenic intergenic loci to focus on sequence matches with high evolutionary and functional relevance.
-Approximately 10~15% of human and mouse enhancers fall outside these regions and will not be mapped.
+> The pipeline described in this section performs whole-genome alignment limited to human-mouse syntenic intergenic loci to prioritize sequence matches with high evolutionary and functional relevance.
+Approximately 10-15% of human and mouse enhancers fall outside these regions and will not be mapped.
+If you wish to align regions that are excluded by this filter, you can manually add the relevant syntenic region to the '.to_align' file.

 ### Genome Alignment